University Theater Manila

 FEU Theater Guild and Campus Ensemble Work

-FEU Theater Guild expands the university theater map beyond Ateneo, bringing another long-running campus theater identity into the conversation.
+FEU Theater Guild broadens the map beyond Ateneo, bringing another long-running campus theater identity into the conversation.
 Its work often sits at the intersection of ensemble performance, adaptation, youth, institutional memory, and social reflection.

 Campus Venues and University Theater Spaces